 The standards were then accredited by ANAB, and in 2008, R2 was released.
 R2 Certification is international, and the standards and guidance have been made available in five languages.
 The current standard of the R2 Certification is R2:2013.
 As of early 2020, this standard is under review and expected to be re-issued with updates within the coming year.

-2 – Reuse & Recover Hierarchy of Responsible Management Strategies – R2 certified recyclers must have a written policy pledging to prioritize Reuse and Recovery options for material before considering less desirable solutions like incineration and landfilling, which is only allowed “if no reuse or recycling options are viable.”
+1 – Hierarchy of Responsible Management Strategies – R2 certified recyclers must have a written policy pledging to prioritize Reuse and Recovery options for material before considering less desirable solutions like incineration and landfilling, which is only allowed “if no reuse or recycling options are viable.”

-8 – Data Destruction – this provision contains guidance on types of data-bearing devices and best practices for ensuring that they are data-free through destruction and sanitization
+6 – Data Security – this requirement sets stipulations on types of data-bearing devices and best practices for ensuring that they are data-free through destruction and sanitization

 How Cobalt Obtained R2 Certification